anitak-2/mcb185_homework/participation.md

 	+ Asked the TA a question
 	+ Total 5 points
 - Week 5
+	+ Attended class on Tuesday
+	+ Attended class on Thursday
+	+ Asked the TA a question
+	+ Answered a classmate's question
+	+ Introduced myself to Orlando
+	+ Total 5 points
 - Week 6
 - Week 7
 - Week 8